-- -Each occurrence of the quantifiers ∀ or ∃ in BON is translated to the Eiffel agent for_all or there_exists, respectively.
+- -Each occurrence of the quantifiers ∀ or ∃ in BON is translated to the Eiffel agent for\all or there\exists, respectively.
 (In general, each BON assertion must be computable to translate to Eiffel.) - -Bound variables introduced in postconditions and invariants to represent intermediate state are instead represented using local variables (we show an example shortly).
 These local variables are local to an agent, and as such are not accessible or visible to clients of a routine, thus preserving encapsulation.

-We provide three examples of metamodel constraints: the constraint establishing cycle-free inheritance graphs in a class diagram; the constraint expressing that there are no bidirectional aggregations, and the constraint establishing model covariance, i.e., that any redefined routines that appear in the class diagram modify the routine signatures covariantly (as required by Eiffel and BON).
-The first two constraints appear in the UML metamodel (as discussed in Section 3.1), but the third does not and is distinctive of BON.
+We provide three examples of metamodel constraints: the constraint establishing cycle-free inheritance graphs in a class diagram, the constraint expressing that there are no bidirectional aggregations, and the constraint establishing model covariance, that is, that any redefined routines that appear in the class diagram modify the routine signatures covariantly (as required by Eiffel and BON).
+The first two constraints appear in the UML metamodel (as discussed in Section 3.1), but the third does not and is distinctive to BON.

-3.2.3 No cycles in the inheritance graph.
+3.2.3 No Cycles in the Inheritance Graph.
 In the BON metamodel, this was captured by defining a private attribute, closure, which contains the transitive closure of the graph defined by inheritance relationships in the class diagram.
 The same approach is used in Eiffel.
-The invariant in Eiffel class MODEL includes a call to the boolean routine shown in Fig. 11.
+The invariant in Eiffel class MODEL includes a call to the boolean routine shown in Figure 11.
 This should be contrasted with the PVS specification of the same constraint in Section 3.2.